Educational Counseling Services

 Working with Peterson's online college guide, the Army General Library Program provides free access to extensive college and graduate school information.
 You'll find college and career info, study materials and practice tests, including the ASVAB, Military Flight Aptitude Tests, Officer Candidate Tests, Academic Skills, CLEP and DSST.

-Dependents of National Guard Soldiers are eligible for a number of educational and counseling services at no cost.
-In addition, dependents may qualify for adult basic skills development and CLEP/DSST testing.
+Dependents of National Guard Soldiers may be eligible for a number of educational and counseling services at no cost.
 Some GI Bill benefits may also be transferred from qualified Guard Soldiers to immediate family members.

 For additional information about any of the National Guard's education counseling services, contact your state education services officer (ESO).